-But as a human, I have my own fears.
+But as a human, I have my fears to deal with too.
 I have not yet conquered some of my fears like fear of water, fear of a thunderstorm, fear of public speaking, etc.

-But that doesn’t mean you should always act perfect.
+But that doesn’t mean you should always act perfectly.
 They need to know about your struggles and they should also see how you cope with them and act resiliently.

-And another thing is, lack of self-love and acceptance.
+And another thing is a lack of self-love and acceptance.

 We may not love all our body parts equally well, it’s human nature.
 We have our weaknesses.
-But refrain from expressing about the insecurities about your body or other weaknesses in front of kids.
+But refrain from expressing your insecurities about your body or other weaknesses in front of kids.